Apparel retailer liable for $13 million for four and a half years of rent remaining on lease, plus attorneys’ fees

 The ruling marks the third favorable rent-related decision obtained by Rosenberg & Estis and the two Buffalo firms on behalf of Delshah in cases against Free People since 2017.
-Bradley S. Silverbush, Member of Rosenberg & Estis, and Richard B. Corde, Of Counsel, represented the plaintiff.
+Bradley S. Silverbush, Member of Rosenberg & Estis, represented the plaintiff.

 Woods Oviatt Gilman LLP attorneys William Savino, Partner, and Bernard Schenkler, Of Counsel, and Robert Carbone, Partner at Duke Holzman Photiadis & Gresens, LLP acted as co-counsel with Rosenberg & Estis on the Delshah case.
 Free People was represented by Faegre Drinker Biddle & Reath LLP, a 1,200-employee firm with offices nationwide.

 The action was removed from New York State Supreme Court to U.S. District Court by a Notice of Removal filed by the defendant’s attorneys.
 Rosenberg & Estis and Delshah made a strategic decision not to oppose removal because the Southern District offered the potential for a swifter and more favorable decision.